 Step 4: Register your domain and sign up for hosting

-Once you have nailed down your business name you can go ahead and secure your domain name.
+Once you have picked your business name, you can go ahead and secure your domain name.
 Here are a few things to consider when registering your domain:

 - Use a domain name that exactly matches your business name;

 - Avoid using hyphens in your domain name;

 - If possible, choose the .com domain name over other possible alternatives like for example .net or .org.
 A .com domain name sounds more trustworthy, it is easier to remember and it can make your website seem more authoritative.

 There are many website hosting providers to choose from.
 A great option is Bluehost.
 It is very affordable, reliable, well-integrated with WordPress, and their customer support service is excellent.

 First, you need to decide on a business structure.
 The most common forms of business entities are sole proprietorships, partnerships, corporations and limited liability companies (LLC).
 The type of structure you choose will depend mainly on liability, taxation and the level of record-keeping required.
 This article gives a great overview of the factors to consider in order to select the most appropriate structure for your business.

 The process, requirements and fees for filing business formation documents will vary from country to country and will depend on the business structure you have selected.
 Most government websites offer all the information you need on this topic.